Benefit changes - welfare reform

 - Housing Benefit.

 Universal Credit was introduced in Brighton & Hove for people living alone making new claims for Jobseeker's Allowance in December 2015.
-It will be introduced from 4 October 2017 for anyone making a new claim for benefits in the Hove Job Centre area and from 29 November 2017 for new claimants in the Brighton Job Centre area.
+It is being introduced from 4 October 2017 for people living in BN3 postcode, from 29 November for people living in BN2 postcodes and 17 January 2018 for people living in BN1 or BN41 postcodes.
 From these dates, people who are already claiming other benefits may also be moved onto Universal Credit if they have a change of circumstances.

 You do not need to do anything - the Jobcentre will tell you if you need to apply for Universal Credit.

-There are a number of organisations offering support getting online and advice on budgeting for Universal Credit.
+There are a number of organisations offering support getting online and advice on budgeting in the city - find out more about Universal Credit support in Brighton & Hove.

 If you are a council tenant and are told to claim Universal Credit, please let the Income Management Team know so they can support you with your payments.